-Make new labelled tubes IF you are going to transfer the cleaned product to eppendorf tubes rather than leave them in the plate.
+\Make new labelled tubes IF you are going to transfer the cleaned product to eppendorf tubes rather than leave them in the plate.

-- 1. Transfer successfully amplified PCR products to a new plate so there are no gaps (not necessary if all samples successfully amplified).
-NOTE: there is a high probability of sample mislabelling at this step, which can have major interpretation problems later plan it well. - 2.
+- 1. Transfer successfully amplified PCR products to a new plate so there are no gaps (not necessary if all samples successfully amplified). - 2.
 Gently shake AMPure bottle to resuspend magnetic particles. - 3.
 Add 82.8 μL AMPure to each well [ie 1.8 x reaction volume]. - 4.
-Seal tubes with lids and vortex strongly for at least 30 s.
-Check all reagents are thoroughly mixed and homogenous before continuing.
-Note: if a plate cover is used it MUST be able to seal isopropanol during heavy vortexing, and be VERY careful of contamination between wells lids are much safer but will still leak if not completely closed. - 5.
+Seal tubes with lids\ and vortex strongly for at least 30 s.
+Check all reagents are thoroughly mixed and homogenous before continuing. \Note: if a plate cover is used it MUST be able to seal isopropanol during heavy vortexing, and be VERY careful of contamination between wells lids are much safer but will still leak if not completely closed. - 5.
 Spin plate briefly in lettuce spinner.
 Incubate samples OFF THE MAGNET for minimum 3-5 mins to bind extension products.